acumos/documentation/docs/user-guides/portal-user-guide.rst

 Files Generated for Design Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the models have been onboarded, the Protobuf files associated with the model is used to generate Protbuf.json and TGIF.json files
+Once the models have been on-boarded, the Protobuf files associated with the model is used to generate Protbuf.json and TGIF.json files

 Protobuf.json File
 ^^^^^^^^^^^^^^^^^^